Bubobubobubobubo/sardine/docs/sardinopedia.md

     S('pluck:3').out(i)
     again(pluck, d=0.5, i=i+1)
 ```
-You can stack events without waiting.
-They will be sent immediately.

-This will play the same sample at different octaves in chorus, using the `<sample>:1` notation to specify you want the default note at Octave 1, etc.
+You can stack events easily by just calling `S()` multiple times.
+In the above example, it happens that `pluck` samples are nicely order and are generating a chord if you struck them in parallel.
+How cool!

 ### MIDI Note (M)